 AVAP Members placed with crisis centers will become advocates who support victims of domestic and sexual violence and stalking.
 Advocates answer crisis line calls and work one on one to support victims.
-They help victims obtain restraining orders and access shelter, as well as facilitate support groups, support sexual assault victims and survivors at hospitals and provide referrals for local services, and help to support children who have witnessed abuse.
+They help victims obtain restraining orders and access shelter, as well as facilitate support groups, support sexual assault victims and survivors at hospitals and provide referrals for local services and help to support children who have witnessed or experienced abuse.
 Members may also assist with community trainings and provide outreach and education to schools.
 They become knowledgeable in local support networks so that they can refer survivors to appropriate services.

-- Must be at least 18 years of age
+- At least 18 years of age

 - Must commit to a year of service